Building Permit Lead Scraper — Contractor Lead Generation avatar

 • Full street address and ZIP code

-• Permit type and work description
+• Permit type and work description (what's being built or repaired)

-• Issue date
+• Issue date (freshness signal)

-• Estimated project cost in USD
+• Estimated project cost in USD (prioritization signal)

-• Contractor name on file (useful for spotting uncontested jobs)
+• Contractor name on file (competitive intelligence)

 • Source dataset URL for verification